uptane/uptane-standard/uptane-standard.md

 * An ECU identifier (such as a serial number), specifying the ECU that should install the image.

 The Director repository MAY provide a download URL for the image file.
-This may be useful, for example, when the image is on a public CDN and the director wishes to provide a signed URL.
+This may be useful, for example, when the image is on a public CDN and the Director wishes to provide a signed URL.

 #### Metadata about delegations {#delegations_meta}